Actaea rubra: Description

 It is a perennial herb that grows 40 to 80 cm tall.

 The leaves are coarsely toothed with deeply lobed margins.
 Plants commonly have hairy veins on the undersides of the foliage.
 Each stem will have either three leaves that branch near the top, or will have three compound leaves and one upright flowering stalk from one point on the main central stem.

 Plants produce one to a few ternately branched stems which bear clusters of flowers having 3 to 5 sepals that are petal-like and obovate in shape and remain after flowering.
 The petals are deciduous, falling away after flowering is done.
 They are clawed at the base and 2.5 to 4 mm long and spatulate to obovate in shape.
 Flowers have numerous stamens and they are white in color.

 After flowering green berries are produced.
 The fruits are ellipsoid shaped berries containing several seeds.
 In mid to late summer, the berries turn bright red, or white in forma neglecta.
 The berries also have a black dot on them.

 Distribution and habitat

 They are found growing in shady areas with moist to wet soils, open forest or dry slopes in much of North America except for Greenland, Nunavut, Mexico, Texas, and the south-eastern United States.
 In Alaska it ranges from the Kenai Peninsula, through Kodiak Island, Bristol Bay, and up the Yukon River.

+In 2016 NatureServe evaluated Actaea rubra as globally secure (G5).
+In addition, it has a status of apparently secure (S4) in Iowa, Labrador, Montana, Nebraska, the Northwest Territories, Prince Edward Island, and Wyoming.
+They have given it the status of locally vulnerable (S3) in Arizona, Illinois, and the Yukon Territory, imperiled (S2) in Ohio and Pennsylvania, and critically imperiled (S1) in Indiana and Rhode Island.